zenphantom/ml-git/docs/first_project.md

 $ ml-git model init
 ```

-To create a model entity must run the following command:
+To create a model entity, you can run the following command:

 ```
 $ ml-git model create imagenet-model --category=computer-vision --category=images --store-type=s3h --bucket-name=mlgit-models --version=1
 ```

-After entity creation, you can create the README.md to create a web page describing your model set.
-Here below is the tree of caption labels for mscoco directory and file structure:
+After entity creation, you can create the README.md to create a web page describing your model.
+Here below is the tree directory structure:

 ```
 imagenet-model/